srnas/oligonucleotides-kinetics/README.md

 IPython notebooks for the Markov state models analysis of molecular dynamics simulations of RNA di-, tri-, and tetra-nucleotides.

+### Content ###

+- dinucleotides.ipynb contains the analysis of the 8 dinucleotide systems (AC, CA, CC, AA at T=300K,277K);
+- trinucleotide.ipynb contains the analysis the trinucleotide AAA (T=300K)
+- tetranucleotide.ipynb contains the analysis of the tetranucleotide AAAA (T=275K)
+- .py files are included, containing various scripts and functions used in the notebooks for the analysis.

 ### Data download ###